GamingNJncos/ResearchNotes_RC400L/README.md

 # MDM9607 Down the Rabbit Hole: RC400L, Rayhunter, and Cross-Vendor Firmware Forensics

 > **Audience:** This is a living research document, not a polished tutorial.
 It's the unfiltered record of my process — wrong turns included.
-If you want a slick how-to, the Rayhunter README is great.
-If you want to see how someone actually works through an unfamiliar device, keep reading.

 ---